Contract Holder Scale of Charges

 If the Tenant breaches any of the requirements of the agreement, the Tenant may be liable to pay the Landlord for any losses incurred as a result of: a failure by the Tenant to make a payment by the due date to the Landlord or, a breach by the Tenant of a term of the contract, both subject to any statutorily prescribed limit.

-The losses the Landlord may claim may include, damages, costs, charges, and expenses incurred as a result of the breach, that the Landlord was unable to mitigate, to put the Landlord back in the same position as if the Tenant had not breached the agreement.
+The losses the Landlord may claim may include damages, costs, charges, and expenses incurred as a result of the breach, that the Landlord was unable to mitigate, to put the Landlord back in the same position as if the Tenant had not breached the agreement.
+Examples of losses include, but are not limited to, contractor call-out fees and abortive visit costs arising from a failure by the contract-holder to attend confirmed appointments, or any out of hours call-out costs where the works were not a genuine emergency or were required as a result of the contract-holder's own actions.

 Council Tax